-Levels of Participation (Shallow to deep) Definition Information Generation and Sharing Information is jointly produced Consultation Stakeholder input is requested and considered as part of an inclusive policy, program, or project decision-making process Collaboration Stakeholders and work jointly with implementing body, but stakeholders have limited control over decision-making and resources.
+Levels of Participation Definition Information Generating and Sharing Information is jointly produced.
+Consultation Stakeholder input is requested and considered as part of an inclusive policy, program, or project decision-making process.
+Collaboration Stakeholders and work jointly with implementing body, but stakeholders have limited control over decision making resources.
 Partnership Stakeholders participate in decision-making process and/or exert control over resources, through a formal or informal agreement to work together toward common objectives.